Spectrally accurate, reverse-mode differentiable bounce-averaging algorithm and its applications: Algorithm

-where \(t\) denotes time \citep[section 2]{ralph}.
-Since the dynamics parallel to the field lines dominate, the particle trajectory is approximated to follow field lines by parameterizing time as the distance along a field-line following coordinate \(\dl t = \dl \ell / \norm{v_{||}}\).
-By conservation of the first adiabatic invariant and conservation of energy, the pitch angle of a bouncing particle stays nearly constant over the timescale to complete bounce orbits.
-The streamline property in curvilinear coordinates
+The bounce integral of \(x\) may be written as a time-weighted integral over the trajectory of the particle along its bounce orbit \citep[\S~2]{10.1063/5.0160282}.
+Since the dynamics parallel to the field lines dominate, the particle trajectory may be approximated to follow field lines by parametrising time \(t\) as the distance along a field-line following coordinate.
+Since the magnetic moment is an adiabatic invariant for which the gyro-average of \(\dl \mu / \dl t\) is approximately zero, the pitch angle of a bouncing particle stays nearly constant over the time scale to complete bounce orbits when energy is conserved.
+Labelling the boundaries \(\zeta_1(w)\) and \(\zeta_2(w)\) of magnetic well \(w\) where the parallel velocity vanishes, using the streamline property in curvilinear coordinates,